 Visualizing Beauty

 I also learned early on that beauty is in the eyes of the Creator.
-My heavenly father’s love taught me that.
+My heavenly Father’s love taught me that.
 If He could love someone like me and visualize beauty in one who was destined for the garbage truck, then perhaps I could learn to visualize His beauty too.

 But not just in garden art.
 God wants us to see His beauty in everyone.
 Each of God’s precious creations has the potential for beauty, but maybe they can’t see it in themselves.
 While it’s God’s job to do the rescuing, we can point others to the Creator and Master Designer and help turn them away from the “garbage pickup.”